flashbots/hindsight/README.md

 The arbitrage strategy implemented here is a relatively simple two-step arb: after simulating the user's trade, we simulate swapping WETH for tokens on the exchange with the best rate (with the user's trade accounted for) and then simulate selling them on whichever other supported exchange gives us the best rate.
 Currently, Uniswap V2/V3 and SushiSwap are supported.
 More exchanges may be added to improve odds of profitability.

-Simulated arbitrage attempts are saved in a MongoDB database, for dead-simple storage that allows us to change our data format as needed with no overhead.
+Simulated arbitrage attempts are saved in a MongoDB database by default, for dead-simple storage that allows us to change our data format as needed with no overhead.
+Postgres is also supported, but does not currently save all the same fields that Mongo does.

 ## ⚠️ limitations ⚠️